Shawn Green: Toronto Blue Jays (1993–1999)

 Green made his Major League debut on September 28 as the second-youngest player in the Major Leagues.
 Though he did not play in the 1993 World Series, he was awarded a World Series ring.
-He would appear in just seventeen games in 1993 and 1994.
+He appeared in just seventeen games in 1993 and 1994.

 In 1995, his full rookie season, Green started in 97 games, hitting fifteen home runs and batting .288.
 Green set Blue Jays rookie records in doubles (31), hit streak (14), extra base hits (50), and slugging percentage (.509).
 He came in fifth in voting for the American League Rookie of the Year.

 His 1996 and 1997 seasons were similar, in that Green was given limited at bats, wasn't trusted to hit left-handed pitching, and produced only sporadically.
 Green was, however, more aggressive on the base paths in 1997 than in any previous year, stealing fourteen bases while being caught only three times.

 In 1998, Green was granted an everyday spot in the line-up and he delivered by becoming the first Blue Jay to become a member of the 30–30 club, in which he hit over 30 home runs and stole 30 or more bases in the same season.
 He also became the tenth Major Leaguer to hit 35 or more home runs and steal 35 or more bases in a season, joining among others Willie Mays, Barry Bonds, and Alex Rodriguez.
 Green had never hit more than eighteen home runs in a season (major or minor leagues).
 He finished the season batting .278 with 35 home runs, 100 RBIs, and 35 stolen bases (a career best).